paolostivanin/GTKCrypto/README.md

 This software let you to:
 * Encrypt and decrypt files using AES256-CBC;
-* Compute the hash of a given file (supported hash are MD5, RMD160, SHA1, SHA256, SHA512 and WHIRLPOOL);
+* Compute the hash of a given file (supported hashes are MD5, RMD160, SHA1, SHA256, SHA512 and WHIRLPOOL);

 This software is developed by Paolo Stivanin (a.k.a Polslinux)